rhel-labs/instruqt/ebpf-tracing/05-more-yum/assignment.md

 From the above output, you can see in the Type column(T) that these are regular files(R).
 Further, you can see the counters in the READS column report greater than 0.
 This shows you in, real time, what `yum` is doing with files on the system.

-Further, on the *xfsslower* pane (__pane 3__), you will start to see XFS operations take longer than the 10ms threshold and disk operations will start to be displayed:
+Further, on the *xfsslower* tab, you will start to see XFS operations take longer than the 10ms threshold and disk operations will start to be displayed:

 <pre class="file">
 Tracing XFS operations slower than 10 ms